-Cristina manages our Personal Injury Twitter account @Roythornes_PI and is part of our in-house Charities and Events Team.
+Cristina is also part of our in-house Charities and Events Team.

 - Claim against a local authority in respect of a Highway tripping accident.
 The claimant suffered multiple areas of soft tissue injury when she stepped in a pothole which was located at the bottom of a sloping path.
 Liability was denied by the local authority and it went before the court for determination.
 The court ruled in the claimant’s favour.
 Quirk of the case it happened virtually on the claimant’s doorstep.

 - Claim on behalf of S (A Child) -v- Severn Trent Water Plc successfully concluded at court.
 This was a legally complex case which set a precedent for future cases regarding disputes on the maintenance of private land.